aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-hyperlinks/_index.md

 ### **Adding URL Hyperlinks to Shapes or Frames**

-This sample code in Java shows you how to add a website hyperlink to a shape:
+This sample code  shows you how to add a website hyperlink to a shape:

 ```php
   $pres = new Presentation();